 Media flow for calls between 400-Series IP phones and other IP phones uses RTP.
 Make Me conference calls that involve at least one non-400-Series IP phone and a 400-Series IP phone also use RTP.

-(RTP is used in these scenarios even if SRTP is enabled through the Media Encryption option in Connect Director.)
+RTP is used when the endpoint is not a 6900-series IP phone or 400-series IP phone even if SRTP is enabled through the Media Encryption option in Connect Director.

-Client Application Server (CAS) Service
+7.1.4.3 Client Application Server (CAS) Service